istio/istio.io/_docs/tasks/telemetry/servicegraph.md

 * Install the Prometheus add-on.
 Directions for install of this add-on are supplied as part of the [Querying Metrics]({{home}}/docs/tasks/telemetry/querying-metrics.html) Task.

-  Use of the Prometheus add-on is _required_ for the Istio Dashboard.
+  Use of the Prometheus add-on is _required_ for the service graph.

 ## Generating a Service Graph